 Amenities:

-Popular beaches like Carcavelos and Tamariz have excellent facilities, including showers, toilets, and beachfront bars.
+Popular beaches like Carcavelos and Tamariz have excellent facilities, which include showers, toilets, as well as beachfront bars.
 They are also easy to access from the train line.

 Beach Clubs Near Lisbon Port